NLShaggy-dev/brad-latham-site/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to your bradlatham.com source code

-This is a blank project for CDK development with TypeScript.
+this CDK App defines the construction of bradlatham.com (my own CV website)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.